-Once upon a time, I had family members drag down a dozen jars of Biscoff to the US.
-Now (like literally only a month ago) NY/NJ supermarkets started carrying kosher Biscoff.
-It’s delicious on its own enjoyed simply with a spoon, or replace it in any recipe that called for peanut butter, or chocolate spread.
+Once upon a time, I had family members drag down a dozen jars of Biscoff to the United States.
+Now (like literally only a month ago) New York and New Jersey supermarkets started carrying kosher Biscoff.
+It’s delicious on its own, enjoyed simply with a spoon, or replace it in any recipe that calls for peanut butter or chocolate spread.

 The land of Milk and Honey also brings you the best techina and halva.
 Above is a squeeze bottle of tahini (the thick paste) before it’s made into techina.
 In Hebrew it’s called Techina Golmeet.
 It’s a squeeze bottle with rich techinah flavor that’s great over salads or quinoa.
 I think of it as the adult version of ketchup.

 Move over peanut butter, Israel also has halva spread…sigh.